ovi-lab/Unity-DirectInput/README.md

 Latest verified Unity version: 2022.2.1f1

-# Notice
+# Notices

-Occasionally calls to EnumerateDevices will take orders of magnitude longer than usual to execute (up to 60 seconds), this is caused by a Windows bug attempting to load an absent hardware device.
+1) Occasionally calls to EnumerateDevices will take orders of magnitude longer than usual to execute (up to 60 seconds), this is caused by a Windows bug attempting to load an absent hardware device.
 USB Audio DACs & Corsair keyboards are known the cause this issue, try disconnecting and reconnecting offending USB devices.
 For more information see [this](https://stackoverflow.com/questions/10967795/directinput8-enumdevices-sometimes-painfully-slow) StackOverflow post about the issue from 2012.
 See issue [#1](/../../issues/1) for more info.

+2) THE UNITY INTEGRATION HAS NOT BEEN UPDATED TO THE LATEST VERSION IN THIS REPOSITORY.

 # Support